InvirganceDocumentation/convirgance-docs/docs/olap.md

 handle the joins.

-3. The `addAggregate(String function, String column, Table table, String alias)` method allows you to specify an aggregate metric with a SQL function, which is generated over a quantitative measure in the central table.
-You can optionally specify the alias for the metric by passing the fourth parameter to the method.
+3. The `addAggregate(String function, String column, Table table, String alias)` method allows you to aggregate a metric from the central table into a measure.
+The first parameter is a SQL function dictates the nature of aggregation.
+You can optionally specify the alias for the measure by passing the fourth parameter to the method.